 The state-machine <SM1> is not an operator (the operator is the whole figure): it is just an equation (i.e. a definition of variables), at the same level than the dataflow definition of ‘cpt’.
 It defines the two variables ‘rst_cpt’ and ‘cpt1’, and what is interesting is that ‘cpt1’ is defined by a dataflow INSIDE ‘State2’.
 In fact, ‘State2’ is an operator, working ‘part time’ (in the figure it is at rest, hence the ‘n/a’s), which could contain itself another state-machine, etc.

 The underlying paradigm is extremely clean and elegant: instead of ‘state-machine’ (a dataflow containing a FBY [i.e. an 1/z] is also a state-machine, after all) we should speak of ‘mode-machine’ (or ‘variant-machine’, ’schizophrenic-machine’, ‘Janus-machine’, etc.).
 The difference is that a state is just a value, whereas a mode is a behavior: a mode is simply an operator implementing one particular personality of many.
+The first data-flow embodiment of this paradigm were the ‘mode-automatas’ of [MaraninchiRémond1998].

-The Scade implementation of this paradigm is called the ‘Unified Modeling Style’ (not to be confused with our ‘Unified Model-Based Design’).
-And as many implementations, it is (substantially) more complex than its specification: to give an idea, let’s just say that none of the three authors has ever reached the end of the Scade Language ‘Tutorial’ [Esterel2011], which models mainly with state-machines Gérard Berry’s stopwatch (published in [Berry1991], see also [Halbwachs1993]).
+The Scade implementation of this paradigm (see [Colaço&Coll2005] or the Scade Suite documentation) is rightly called the ‘Unified Modeling Style’ (not to be confused with our ‘Unified Model-Based Design’).
+And as many implementations, it is (substantially) more complex than its specification: to give an idea, let’s just say that none of the three authors has ever reached the end of the Scade Language ‘Tutorial’ [Esterel2011], which models mainly with state-machines a descendant of Gérard Berry’s stopwatch (published in [Berry1991], see also [Halbwachs1993] ; itself a descendant of Harel’s wristwatch [Harel84]).

 It would be too long to exhaustively enumerate all the limitations we impose on state-machines: weak/synchro/resume transitions, signals, ‘last’ operator, etc. In fact almost everything has been forbidden, and it is easier to explain what we kept.
 Let’s call a state-machine ‘simple’ when